mvolkmann/blog/src/smalltalk/30-development-environment.md

 so I can easily load it into new images.
 This is useful in case I accidentally modify an image in an unintended way.
 I can then return to using a base image and load my package into it.

+When there are unsaved changes to the classes and methods defined in a package, its name will be preceded by an asterisk.
+To see the changes that were made, select the package name and click the "changes" button.
+To save all the changes, select the package name and click the "save" button.
+When modifying your own packages, frequently check for unsaved changes here and save them when ready.

+To uninstall a package, select the package name and click the "delete/merge" button.

 ## Process Browsers